orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 		- "Also ref to things like 'no cloning theorem'?
 Or ref to 'absolute equality'"
 	- Performing a copy (realizing it) can be conceptualized as traversing the entire structure. - and splitting off a copy through the traversing rays (can thus be parallel traversal as well)

-`.perspective`
- -  "Applying the same thing in a different context"
- - Essentially: What is the essence of differences and equivalences/sameness

 `.equivalent`, `.compose` ; up the arity, probably makes less sense?
 - `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - equivalence is an inconsistency from some perspective (and the other way round)